skwag81/MHRA/README.md

  - Third-party reviewers involved in nuclear safety analysis can use MHRA as a complementary tool for independent verification of multi-hazard PRA results.
  - Its transparency and reliability can be effective during regulatory discussions, allowing analysts to provide detailed technical justifications for their computational methods.
  - This can aid in validating outputs from commercial codes for existing reactors, with the results serving as benchmarks.
- - MHRA can be used to teach mutli-hazard PRA concepts to students and industry professionals for educational purposes.
+ - MHRA can be used to teach multi-hazard PRA concepts to students and industry professionals for educational purposes.

 ---